A Beginner’s Guide to Film Photography

-If you want it to be in top-notch, you can send your camera in for CLA service — clean, lubricate, adjust.
-Understand that this is not the same as a repair service; the job usually costs just over $100.
+If you want it to be in a top-notch condition, you can send your camera in for CLA service — clean, lubricate, adjust.
+Understand that this is not the same as a repair service; the job usually costs just over $100 USD.
 Choose your repairmen carefully and keep shipping charges in mind.

 While not all cameras need CLA, they do need an occasional wipe from dust and debris.
 Try not to touch the glass as it often ends up smearing whatever dirt you had on it, making things worse.
 A blow of air from a puffer would typically do.

 Don’t worry too much about small lens scratches.
-Sharpness and resolution of a lens are owed to its entire construction, not just the surface of one element.
+The sharpness and resolution of a lens are owed to its entire construction, not just the surface of one element.
 Even with cracks, the glass may perform remarkably well, although the contrast is likely to be affected.

 Keep your fresh film out of the sun, the fridge is a good long-term storage spot.
 Some prefer to freeze their film to keep an old stock fresh.
 If you do that, before shooting, place your canister into the fridge for a day and then one more in your room.

 While travelling, consider that any film that you leave inside your camera will need to go through airport X-Rays.
 Some film will get degraded after one or a few scans; the higher the ISO the more likely it would get affected.